-As of December 31, 2001 and 2002, for balance sheet presentation purposes, the portion of the assets or liabilities resulting from the recognition of the estimated fair value of the derivative instruments of interest rates and currency (Cross Currency Swaps) negotiated to change the profile of interest rate and currency of existing financing debt, in the exchanged interest rates and currencies, is reclassified as part of the carrying amount of the underlying debt instruments, thereby reflecting the cash flows expected to be received or paid upon liquidation of such instruments.
+As of December 31, 2001 and 2002, for balance sheet presentation purposes, the portion of the assets or liabilities resulting from the recognition of the estimated fair value of the derivative instruments of interest rates and currency (Cross Currency Swaps) negotiated to change the profile of interest rate and currency of existing financing debt, required to present the indebtedness as if it had been originally negotiated in the exchanged interest rates and currencies, is reclassified as part of the carrying amount of the underlying debt instruments, thereby reflecting the cash flows expected to be received or paid upon liquidation of such instruments.
 The non-reclassified portion, resulting from the difference between the forward exchange rates implicit in the contracts and those in effect as of the balance sheet date, is recognized as other assets or other liabilities, both short and long term, depending on the maturity of the contracts.